Chart Color Schemes

 Sandy Beach is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Sandy Beach, as per the latest Census data, 98.0% of dwellings were houses, with the remaining 2.1% consisting of semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's dwelling composition of 78.4% houses and 21.6% other dwellings.
-Home ownership in Sandy Beach stood at 29.7%, with mortgaged dwellings making up 44.2% and rented properties accounting for 26.1%.
+In Sandy Beach, as per the latest Census, 98.0% of dwellings were houses and 2.1% were other types such as semi-detached homes, apartments, or 'other' dwellings.
+This contrasts with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Sandy Beach stood at 29.7%, with mortgaged properties at 44.2% and rented ones at 26.1%.
 The median monthly mortgage repayment was $1,810, higher than Non-Metro NSW's average of $1,733.
-Weekly rent in Sandy Beach was recorded at $420, compared to Non-Metro NSW's figure of $370.
-Nationally, Sandy Beach's median monthly mortgage repayments were lower than the Australian average of $1,863, while weekly rents were substantially higher than the national figure of $375.
+The median weekly rent in Sandy Beach was $420, compared to Non-Metro NSW's $330.
+Nationally, Sandy Beach's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing